realm/realm-tasks/README.md

 ### Android

-1. Go to the `RealmTasks Android` folder.
+1. Go to the `RealmTasks Android` directory in this repo.
 2. Run `./gradlew installDebug`
 3. The RealmTask app should now be installed on all attached Android devices and emulators.
 You need to launch the app manually.